-- The first thing to realize if you have experienced parental alienation is that you are not alone.
+- The first thing to realize is that you are not alone.
 To get in contact with 10,000 other alienated parents, and to hear their tragic stories, join the World Wide Parental Alienation Support Group on Facebook at the following link: https://www.facebook.com/PAWWSG.

-- To get the full and complete explanation of the deep psychology that underlies parental alienation, and to learn why alienated children are a special type of child that must be protected from abuse, read Dr. C. A. Childress’ Book An Attachment-Based Model of Parental Alienation: Foundations (Oaksong Press, 2015).
+- Read this informative book to get the full and complete explanation of the deep psychology that underlies parental alienation, and to learn why alienated children are a special type of child that must be protected from abuse, by Dr. C. A. Childress: An Attachment-Based Model of Parental Alienation: Foundations (Oaksong Press, 2015).
 This is an in-depth book about psychology, but that is because parental alienation is actually a highly complex psychological topic.
 Dr. Childress completely nails it.
 He has removed all of the controversy from the field by relying only on standard, widely accepted psychological principles.
 The mystery is explained.
 If you cannot afford the book, the information is available free, though in a less organized manner at the following site: https://sites.google.com/site/centralohiopa/attachment-model-of-parental-alienation.
 Hand this book to anyone who says “parental alienation is junk science” or “a child would know if someone was trying to manipulate them,” and it will change their mind.

 - If you only have 47 seconds available, view this video entitled Parental Alienation and Hostile Aggressive Parenting: https://youtu.be/thYJN9-vgWw.